c-jimenez/open-ocpp/README.md

 * TlsClientCertificatePrivateKeyPassphrase

 If **InternalCertificateManagementEnabled** is set to **true**, the storage of certificates and their keys is fully handled by **Open OCPP**.
 The user application just has to provide a passphrase using the **TlsClientCertificatePrivateKeyPassphrase** configuration key to securily encrypt the certicates' private keys using AES-256-CBC algorithm. **Open OCPP** will automatically use the installed corresponding certificates depending on the configured Security Profile and the certificates validity dates.

+**Restriction** : The automatic fallback to old certificate if the connection fails after installing new certificate is not implemented yet.

+#### Signed firmware update

+**Open OCPP** support this feature for both Charge Point and Central System roles.

+**Open OCPP** provides helper classes based on OpenSSL to ease private keys, certificate and certificate requests usage : generation, signature, verification.
+They can be used in the user application callbacks.
+These helpers can be found in the ocpp::tools::x509 namespace and are widely used in the **Open OCPP** source code and examples.

 ### Internal configuration keys